lnsp/bench-server/README.md

-BotA Patch Server
+Bench
 =================

-BotA Patch Server provides a easy-to-use patch-environment for games.
+Bench provides a easy-to-use patch-environment for games and apps.

 ## How does it work?
-The BotA (Battle of the Ancients, a game that is currently developed by me) Patch Server uses three main contexts for sharing data.
+Bench uses three main contexts for sharing data.

 | Context  | Description |
 | -------- |-----------------------------------------------------------------------------------------------|